nerik/generator-cartodb/README.md

-This is a [yo](http://yeoman.io/) generator that will quickly set up the perfect dev environment to make visualizations with [CartoDB](https://cartodb.com/) APIs and client-side library.
+This is a [yeoman](http://yeoman.io/) generator that will quickly set up the perfect dev environment to make maps and visualizations with [CartoDB](https://cartodb.com/) APIs and client-side library.

 ![](http://g.recordit.co/ozyaiZHERj.gif)